Opening Hours

 The History of the Old Kitchen

 The Old Kitchen, built in 1592, was at the heart of a cluster of spaces where the servants carried out their work, including the Scullery, Wine Cellar, Game Larder, Well House and Pump Room.
 Enjoy several period features whilst taking tea, such as the early Victorian range set into a brick alcove, a late-Georgian dresser, a copper kettle and two coffee grinders attached to a timber post above the work table.
-The bowed table in the picture above dates from the eighteenth-century and has been worn to an uneven surface by centuries of chopping and scrubbing.
+The long, bowed table in the centre of the tearoom dates from the eighteenth-century and has been worn to an uneven surface by centuries of chopping and scrubbing.

 © Claire Lewis Photography 2019